 The Invention & Reverse Engineering category involves the understanding of how things work together in either a creative or evaluative manner.
 Reverse Engineering is to take something apart and analyze its workings, while Invention involves creating something new.
-Both aspects focus on a product that solves a specific problem or need.Be sure to read the general rules and requirements (available here) the full category description document (available here) which contains generic information applicable to all categories, and the rubric for the category (available here).
+Both aspects focus on a product that solves a specific problem or need.Be sure to read the general rules and requirements, the full category description document (which also contains generic information applicable to all categories), and the rubric for the category (all of which are available at the Judging Information page here).

 PERTINENT INFORMATION AND DEFINITIONS

 This category focuses on the exploration of problem solving in the physical world.
 Invention and Reverse Engineering are two faces of the same subject.
 In both cases the project creator must learn or define how something works.
 The category is specifically focused on physical devices and products.

 The projects in this category must describe what problem is being solved.
 They must also show how the project’s device solves the problem.

 A Reverse Engineering project will have enough complexity to allow the student to gain an understanding of how something works, in detail, without being overwhelming.

 An Invention project may be simpler than an equivalent Reverse Engineering project because the invention itself may be something simple that no one else has yet created.

 A successful project display will include the following: